BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 (d) the persons that effectively run the special purpose vehicle satisfy the requirements referred to in Article 322;

-(e) the shareholders or members having a qualifying holding within the meaning of Article 13(21) of Directive 2009/138/EC in the special purpose vehicle satisfy the conditions set out in Article 323;
+(e) the shareholders or members having a qualifying holding within the meaning of Article 13(21) of Directive/EC in the special purpose vehicle satisfy the conditions set out in Article 323;

 (f) the special purpose vehicle has an effective system of governance and meets the requirements set out in Article 324;